-Straddling Peters Mountain, the 370-acre Joseph E. Ibberson Conservation Area is dominated by large hardwood trees.
+Straddling Peters Mountain, the 803-acre Joseph E. Ibberson Conservation Area is dominated by large hardwood trees.
 This large block of nearly unbroken forest is a haven for wildlife like forest warblers and other deep-woods animals.
-A main attraction to the conservation area is the elaborate trail system.
-An additional 433 woodland acres on the northern slope of Peters Mountain, called the western portion and added in April 2012, features trails that will eventually connect to the nearby Appalachian Trail.
+A main attraction to the conservation area is the elaborate trail system that connects to the Appalachian Trail.

 The land of the conservation area has been inhabited for over 11,000 years.
 The nearby Shoop Site is one of the largest and oldest Paleo-Indian sites in eastern North America.
 The Shoop Site is unusual in that it is near a hilltop and not like most Paleo-Indian sites in the floodplain.
 Archaeologists theorize that the Paleo-Indians were hunting migrating caribou.
 It is interesting that most of the stone tools found at the site were made from stone found 250 miles north in New York.